Olasty25/edu-factory/content/Lalka_streszczenie.md

- **Quiz: „Lalka” - Summary**
+ **Quiz: Lalka – Summary**

-1. Who is the author of the novel „Lalka”?
+1. Who is the main character of the novel "Lalka" by Bolesław Prus?
-A. Stefan Zeromski
+A. Sztygar Stasiek
-B. Bolesław Prus
+B. Wokulski
-C. Henryk Sienkiewicz
+C. Izabela Łęcka
-D. Eliza Orzeszkowa
+D. Marynia

-Answer: B. Bolesław Prus

-2. What does the title „Lalka” mean?
+2. What is the profession of Stanisław Wokulski?
-A. The Doll
+A. Writer
-B. The Puppet
+B. Doctor
-C. The Mannequin
+C. Businessman
-D. The Figure
+D. Artist

-Answer: A. The Doll

-3. Who is the main character of the novel?
+3. What is the relationship between Wokulski and Izabela Łęcka?
-A. Stanisław Wokulski
+A. Friends
-B. Izabela Łęcka
+B. Teacher and student
-C. Tomasz Szablewski
+C. Lovers
-D. Wacław Ruszczyc
+D. Enemies

-Answer: A. Stanisław Wokulski

-4. When was the novel „Lalka” published?
+4. What is the symbol of the novel "Lalka"?
-A. 1887
+A. The doll
-B. 1890
+B. The shop
-C. 1895
+C. The ball
-D. 1889
+D. The diamond

-Answer: A. 1887

-5. What is the main theme of the novel „Lalka”?
+5. How does the novel end?
-A. Love and social class
+A. Wokulski and Izabela get married.
-B. Betrayal and revenge
+B. Wokulski dies in a duel.
-C. Power and corruption
+C. Wokulski becomes rich and famous.
-D. Ambition and success
+D. Wokulski becomes depressed and dies.

-Answer: A. Love and social class

 ---

-**5 Fiszek - Pojęcia i Definicje**

-1. **Tytuł** - Lalka
-Definicja: The title refers to the main character, Stanisław Wokulski, who is often described as a doll due to his inability to express his emotions.

-2. **Autor** - Bolesław Prus
-Definicja: Bolesław Prus was a Polish novelist and journalist, considered one of the greatest Polish writers.
-He is best known for his novels „Lalka” and „Faraon”.
+**Flashcards: Lalka – Summary**

-3. **Główny bohater** - Stanisław Wokulski
+1. Stanisław Wokulski
-Definicja: A wealthy businessman who falls in love with Izabela Łęcka, a young woman from the aristocracy, but his love is unrequited due to the social class differences.

-4. **Temat przewodni** - Miłość i klasa społeczna
-Definicja: The main theme of the novel is the relationship between love and social class, as expressed through the unrequited love of Stanisław Wokulski for Izabela Łęcka.

-5. **Rok publikacji** - 1887
-Definicja: The novel was first published in installments in the „Kurier Codzienny” newspaper between 1887 and 1889, and then as a complete book in 1889.
+   - Main character of the novel.
+   - Businessman and scientist.
+   - In love with Izabela Łęcka.

+2. Izabela Łęcka
+   - A beautiful and rich young woman.
+   - The object of Wokulski's affection.
+   - Marries a much older man for money.

+3. The Doll
+   - A symbol of artifice and superficiality.
+   - Represents Izabela's lack of genuine feeling for Wokulski.

+4. The Shop
+   - Wokulski's place of business.
+   - Represents Wokulski's desire for security and success.

+5. The Diamond
+   - A symbol of wealth and materialism.
+   - Represents the values of the Polish aristocracy.

 ---

-**Krótkie notatki o „Lalce” Bolesława Prusa**
+**Notes: Lalka – Summary**

-„Lalka” (The Doll) is a novel written by Bolesław Prus, one of the greatest Polish writers.
-The novel was first published in installments in the „Kurier Codzienny” newspaper between 1887 and 1889, and then as a complete book in 1889.
+"Lalka" (The Doll) is a novel by Bolesław Prus, published in 1889.
+It is a complex work of social realism, exploring the themes of materialism, morality, and the conflict between tradition and modernity in 19th century Poland.

-The title of the novel refers to the main character, Stanisław Wokulski, who is often described as a doll due to his inability to express his emotions.
-Wokulski is a wealthy businessman who falls in love with Izabela Łęcka, a young woman from the aristocracy.
-However, his love is unrequited due to the social class differences and the superficiality of the aristocracy.
+The main character of the novel is Stanisław Wokulski, a self-made businessman and scientist.
+He becomes infatuated with Izabela Łęcka, a beautiful young woman from a wealthy and aristocratic family.
+Despite his love for Izabela, Wokulski is unable to bridge the gap between their two worlds.

-The main theme of the novel is the relationship between love and social class.
-The novel critiques the aristocracy for their superficiality and lack of morals, while also portraying the struggles of the middle class to ascend to the aristocracy.
-Through the character of Wokulski, Prus explores the tensions between individual desire and social expectations.

-The novel has been praised for its realistic depiction of 19th century Poland, as well as its psychological insights into the human condition.
-It has been adapted into several films and television series, and remains a beloved classic in Polish literature.
+The novel explores the superficiality and artifice of the Polish aristocracy, as represented by the symbol of the doll.
+Wokulski's infatuation with Izabela is a form of self-delusion, as she is ultimately unattainable and unworthy of his love.

+The novel also explores the themes of materialism and morality.
+Wokulski's desire for success and security leads him to make compromises, both ethical and personal.
+In the end, he is left alone and disillusioned, as the values of the aristocracy prove to be shallow and unsatisfying.

+"Lalka" is a powerful critique of the materialistic values of 19th century Polish society, and a poignant exploration of the human desire for love and connection.
+It remains one of the most enduring works of Polish literature.